Hat Creek, How Do I Fish This

 Dry fly fishing on Hat Creek in the early summer continues to be best during mid-mornings and evenings.

 Mid-day on Hat Creek is best fished with a hopper dropper.
-I like to sight fish for fish that hang out near the bank during the mid-day slump.
+I like to sight fish for fish that hang out near the bank during the mid-day slump in the spring creek section or go down to the riffle section and look for fish with a euronymphing set-up.

 Fall